circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

     }' https://circleci.com/api/v2/project/{project-slug}/pipeline
     ```

-This concludes the end-to-end example of using the v2 API.
-For more detailed
-information about other endpoints you may wish to call, please refer to the
+For more detailed information about other endpoints you may wish to call, please refer to the
 [CircleCI API v2 Documentation](https://circleci.com/docs/api/v2/) for an overview of all
 endpoints currently available.